llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

               normally apply on the `omp target teams` when there's no *exp* DA there are *not suppressed* by any *exp* DMA on an enclosing `omp target data`.
-        * Thus, when a variable is both *imp* `nomap` and *imp* `shared` on the `acc parallel` and thus there is an enclosing `acc data` with an *exp* DMA for the same variable, Clacc's translation must override any OpenMP *imp* DAs on the `omp target teams` if they don't have the correct semantics for OpenACC, as discussed below.
-In all cases, the correct semantics are to perform no additional action for the variable.
+        * Thus, when a variable is both *imp* `nomap` and *imp* `shared` on the `acc parallel`:
+            * There is an enclosing `acc data` with an *exp* DMA for the same variable.
+Below, we call this the *suppressing DMA*.
+            * Clacc's translation must override any OpenMP *imp* DAs on the `omp target teams` if they don't have the correct behavior for OpenACC, as discussed below.
+In all cases, the correct behavior is to perform no additional action for the variable.
+            * As usual (see "Explicit vs. Implicit OpenMP Clauses" above), Clacc's approach is to specify OpenMP *exp* DAs even if the *imp* DAs do not need to be overridden.
         * In the case that the suppressing DMA is `no_create`:
-            * The *imp* `map` specified by OpenMP 5.2 does not always achieve the desired semantics in this case because it sometimes allocates or produces a runtime error when the variable is not present.
-To override that behavior, the Clacc translation specifies the `ompx_no_alloc,alloc` map type.
+            * The *imp* DA specified by OpenMP 5.2 does not always achieve the correct behavior in this case because, when the variable is not present (including when it is partly present) on the device, it sometimes allocates the variable on the device or produces a runtime error.
+            * To override that behavior, the Clacc translation of the *imp* `nomap` is an *exp* `map` with the `ompx_no_alloc,alloc` map type.
+        * In the case that the suppressing DMA is not `no_create`:
+            * The *imp* DA specified by OpenMP might achieve the correct behavior when the variable is not a pointer (without a subarray specification) or otherwise a scalar (the problems with those cases are discussed below), but the Clacc translation of the *imp* `nomap` specifies an *exp* `map` regardless.
+            * The suppressing DMA guarantees the variable is already present on the device by the time the `acc parallel` is reached, so no new allocations or data transfers are possible for the variable regardless of the map type in the *exp* `map`.
+            * The best map type to reflect a lack of new allocations and data transfers is probably `ompx_no_alloc,alloc`, but again many other map types would have the same behavior.
+            * In the current implementation, so that variables can be grouped in a single *exp* `map` clause, it is convenient to include `ompx_no_alloc` when another variable on the same `acc parallel` actually requires `ompx_no_alloc` (suppressing DMA is `no_create`).
+We otherwise drop `ompx_no_alloc` so that source-to-source mode can produce standard OpenMP.
-            * In the case that the suppressing `no_create` clause specifies a subarray, the Clacc translation of the *imp* `nomap` specifies the full array or a zero-length array section:
+        * In the case that the suppressing DMA specifies a subarray:
+            * The *imp* DA specified by OpenMP might achieve the correct behavior when the suppressing DMA is not `no_create` (the problem with that case is discussed above), but the Clacc translation of the *imp* `nomap` specifies an *exp* `map` regardless.
-                * This approach avoids the need to copy potentially non-constant subarray bounds expressions from the suppressing `no_create`.
+            * That *exp* `map` specifies a zero-length array section.
+This avoids the need to copy potentially non-constant subarray bounds expressions from the suppressing `no_create`.
+Clang would have to store such a non-constant expression in a local variable and reference that variable in both array section specifications to guarantee the correct value.
+This approach would be more complicated to implement and maintain, and the OpenMP code produced by source-to-source mode could be significantly more challenging to read.
-                * When the base of the subarray is an array, the full array is easiest to specify because it just requires omitting the bounds.
-When the `no_create` subarray is present, the full array might not be present, but that just means no action is performed for the subarray at the `acc parallel`, exactly as desired.
-In that case, because the array is partially present, our `ompx_no_alloc` implementation still maps it as required for accessing the subarray.
-                * When the base of the subarray is instead a pointer variable, omitting the bounds would cause the pointer variable itself to be mapped instead of its target, so the Clacc translation adds a zero-length array section.
-When the `no_create` subarray is not present, that array section might be considered present, but we assume the variable uses in the `acc parallel` are unreachable in that case (as documented in `README-OpenACC-status.md`), so its mapping should not matter.
+            * Omitting the bounds is not an alternative, in particular when the base of the subarray is a pointer variable.
+The pointer variable itself would be mapped instead of its target.
+            * When the suppressing DMA is `no_create` and its subarray is not present on the device, the zero-length array section might be considered present if some parts of the full array are present.
+              However, we assume uses of the variable in the `acc parallel` are unreachable when the `no_create` subarray is not present (as documented in `README-OpenACC-status.md`), so its mapping at run time should not matter.
-                * TODO: OpenACC 3.3 specifies that `no_create` causes a variable to have its host memory address when it's not present on the device.
-That seems to mean that accessing the variable's memory is illegal but you can take its address.
-It's unclear if real code actually depends on that behavior.
-However, our `ompx_no_alloc` implementation in the case of partial presence, as described above, does not support that behavior.
-                  Morever, that behavior appears to violate the above assumption that uses of such a non-present variable are unreachable.
+            * When the suppressing DMA is not `no_create`, it guarantees its subarray is present on the device, and the zero-length array section is then considered present as well.
-        * In the case of a pointer (without a subarray specification) when the suppressing DMA is not `no_create`:
+        * In the case that the variable is a pointer (without a subarray specification in the suppressing DMA):
-            * The *imp* `map` specified by OpenMP does not achieve the desired behavior in this case because it handles the pointer as the base of an array section:
+            * The *imp* DAs specified by OpenMP does not achieve the correct behavior in this case because it handles the pointer as the base of an array section:
                 * OpenMP 5.2 sec.
 5.8.1 "Implicit Data-Mapping Attribute Rules"